chooeyboo/password-crack/README.md

 ### Dictionary Attack

-The dictionary attack uses a list of words from a specified file (`dictionary.txt`) to guess the password.
+The dictionary attack uses a list of words from a specified file (`dictionary1.txt, dictionary2.txt, dictionary3.txt`) to guess the password.

 ### MD5 Hash Cracking